 Authors who wish to publish in Nematropica must be willing to act on the recommendations of reviewers and editors.
 Suggested revisions that substantially change the author’s intent or appear to be in error may be rebutted with a documented explanation in an e-mail to the Editor-in-Chief when the revised manuscript is returned.

 If the manuscript is accepted with revision, the Editor-in-Chief returns the manuscript to the corresponding author.
-Authors should then make any suggested changes in the article and return it to the Editor-in-Chief by email fully formatted with italics, subscripts, etc. within six weeks.
+Authors should then make any suggested changes in the article and return it to the Editor-in-Chief by email fully formatted with italics, subscripts, etc. within 6 weeks.
 The author must also return marked manuscripts and reviewer’s comments.
 In an email message, the author should explain how criticisms were dealt with and why criticisms may not have been accepted.
 The revised article will be reviewed by the Editor-in-Chief and, if judged acceptable for publication, will be checked for formatting and final submission for layout of pdf.
 Unless authors have permission from the Editor-in-Chief for a brief delay in revision, a manuscript requiring more than 6 weeks for revision should be sent to the Editor-in-Chief as a new submission.
 Authors will receive an acceptance email.
-There are no page charges as long as at least one author is a member in good standing of ONTA.
+There are no page charges for members of ONTA.

 Types of Articles

 Research Reports are full length articles.
 They should describe original work that represents a significant advance in the understanding of a particular issue or concept or that leads to practical solutions to existing problems.
 The work described must not have been published before (except in the form of an abstract or as part of a published lecture, review, or thesis).
 Data reported in Nematropica must be from scientifically valid, replicated plots or observations and subjected to appropriate statistical analysis.